-Table (15): Environment a nd Social Risks and Impacts Sub-Components/ Areas Main Activities Risks/ Impacts Proposed Mitigation Measures friendly and energy efficient - use of solar power, rainwater harvesting and landscape management anticipated. related to resettlement of squatters and non-title holders.
+Table (15): Environment and Social Risks and Impacts Sub-Components/ Areas Main Activities Risks/ Impacts Proposed Mitigation Measures Retrain a pool of trainers to undertake facility wise trainings and mentoring along with hands-on approach for implementing NQAS Making health facilities environmentally friendly and energy efficient - use of solar power, rainwater harvesting and landscape management renovations within the existing footprint of the facilities, and hence no land acquisition or need for any additional land is anticipated. any land acquisition or involuntary resettlement.
+Screening will also be conducted to rule-out any adverse impacts related to resettlement of squatters and non-title holders.
 Pilot innovations in Health Wellness Centres (HWCs) Support the state in implementing the Ayushman Bharat strategy for strengthening Health and Wellness Centres, with capacity to provide an expanded package of services, including for primary screening, counselling and referral for NCDs Fill gaps in human resources, infrastructure, and equipment necessary for upgrading targeted HWC facilities Pilot innovative strategies for the select sub centres- health wellness centres in augmenting their service delivery through tele-medicine, improving the service delivery through patient flow management run by the government ANM and improvement in service delivery through PPP- NGO mode While women tend to access services geared towards maternal care and childcare, they often delay treatment seeking behaviour for diseases such as diabetes, hypertension, breast, cervical and oral cancers etc. This can be for a variety of reasons including well-documented time- poverty, double burden of unpaid domestic work and often put the health of their children and male members of the family at a higher priority than their own health.
 Preparation of SBCC strategy shall address the misconceptions and spread awareness about NCDs such as cervical cancer and promote utilization of HWCs.
 SOP to be prepared for upkeep and O&amp;M of equipment installed and related OHS practices.
-Pilot Community level intervention for health and nutrition services Pilot community led multisectoral approach for women and child development in coverage areas of targeted HWCs.
-Capacity building of community structures Comprehensive SBCC strategy No specific environmental and/or social risks associated
+Pilot Community level intervention for health and nutrition services • Pilot community led multisectoral approach for women and child development in coverage areas of targeted HWCs.
+No specific environmental and/or social risks associated

-Table (15): Environment t and Social Risks and Impacts Sub-Components/ Areas Main Activities Risks/ Impacts Proposed Mitigation Measures Provision of immediate re needed sponse to an Eligible Crisis or Emergency, as ESMF will be update as and when CERC is invoked for any activity to assess the risk and impacts.
+Table (15): Environment and Social Risks and Impacts Sub-Components/ Areas Main Activities Risks/ Impacts Proposed Mitigation Measures Capacity building of community structuresComprehensive SBCC strategy Component 4: Conting ent Emergency Response Component Provision of immediate response to an Eligible Crisis or Emergency, as needed ESMF will be update as and when CERC is invoked for any activity to assess the risk and impacts.
 Provisions for safe handling and disposal of the wastes generated to be applied to safeguard environment. and community health.
-Provisions for the safety and health of health workers and other emergency responders to be implemented, based upon the type of hazards exposed.
+Provisions for the safety and health o health workers and other emergency responders to be implemented, based upon the type of hazards exposed.